C++: learning & levelling up

 Danny Kalev sat on the C++ standards committee a while back, and has created a good C++ reference guide, which is more like a learning guide than a reference.
 It seems to be kept well updated, and though I haven’t really scratched the surface reading it, the bits I have read have been good quality.
 It also introduces some parts of the latest standard.

-Most of the time cppreference.com is my first port-of-call for standard library questions, since it’s easy to navigate and has a sensible URL structure (e.g. /w/cpp/container/list/front). cplusplus.com is good too, though at time of writing it hasn’t yet been updated for C++11.
-(NB: C++11 is the latest C++ language standard that was ratified in 2011.
-Sometimes called by its draft name C++0x.
-Far from being a dull tweak to syntax and specification, this update adds some significant modern facilities to the language.)
+Most of the time cppreference.com is my first port-of-call for standard library questions, since it’s easy to navigate and has a sensible URL structure (e.g. /w/cpp/container/list/front). cplusplus.com can be good too, though has been less responsive to language updates and not of such high quality.

 Levelling up your code quality, safety & design